Perovskite BaCrO_{3}: completing a materials system with an anomalous Mott transition

-Transition metal oxides (TMOs) with perovskite and related structures exhibit many fascinating electronic phenomena, including Mott insulators, metal-insulator transitions, and high-Tc superconductivity, due to transport being determined by strongly correlated d electrons.$^1$ One of the key ubiquitous questions for these compounds is how exactly transport is coupled to magnetic degrees of freedom.
+Transition metal oxides (TMOs) with perovskite and related structures exhibit many fascinating electronic phenomena, including Mott insulators, metal-insulator transitions, and high-Tc superconductivity, due to transport being determined by strongly correlated d electrons.$^1$ One of the ubiquitous questions for these compounds is how exactly transport is coupled to magnetic degrees of freedom.
 The textbook situation is that ferromagnetism leads to metallic conductivity, while antiferromagnetism is associated with non-conducting behavior, particularly Mott insulators.
-A classic example is colossal magnetoresistance in the manganites, where a magnetic field can induce a transition from an insulating antiferromagnetic phase to a conducting, ferromagnetic phase.$^2$ There are some exceptions which indicate other new phenomena may be in play.
-Observations of ferromagnetic insulators and antiferromagnetic conductors are most often explained by particular orbital orderings$^3$ or reduced electronic and structural dimensionality.$^4$ This report describes the properties of a new end member of a system that can be driven through a metal-insulator transition using chemical pressure, or bandwidth control, yet seems to retain the same magnetic structure on both sides of the transition.
-We have synthesized BaCrO$_3$ in perovskite form.
-This polymorph is apparently not stable in the bulk, and only stabilized using epitaxial film growth on an appropriate crystal template.
-Four decades ago, a few chromate perovskites ACrO$_3$ (A = Ca, Sr, and Pb) were synthesized by several groups using solid-state reaction techniques with high pressure ($\approx$ 6-10 GPa) and high temperature ($\approx$ 1000 K).$^5 ^9$ Recent studies on CaCrO$_3$ and SrCrO$_3$ have produced controversial results, drawing more attention to these chromate compounds.$^1 ^- ^6$ CaCrO$_3$, with the orthorhombic structure, was reported to be metallic with an antiferromagnetic (AFM) spin structure.$^8$ However, J. -S. Zhou et al.10 reported that CaCrO$_3$ is an insulator and that the metallic phase only exists under high pressure.
-Some recent studies done by A. C. Kormarek et al.,$^1 ^4 ^1 _0$ exp[ -$\Delta$ / (K$_B$T)] yielding $\Delta$ $\approx$0.38 eV, which is smaller than that previously reported for PbCrO$_3$ ($\approx$0.5 eV).$^{14}$ Among the chromate compounds reported to date, PbCrO$_3$ is an insulator in accordance with its significantly large lattice constant, while SrCrO$_3$ and CaCrO$_3$, both with smaller unit-cell volume, are controversial in that they have been reported to have behavior ranging from insulating to metallic.
-This has resulted in the conjecture that these two compounds are close to the crossover from the localized to itinerant electronic states.
-The ionic radii range from Ca$^{2+}$ to Ba$^{2+}$: r(Ca$^{2+}$(VIII)) = 1.12\AA, r(Sr$^{2+}$(VIII)) = 1.26\AA, r(Pb$^{2+}$(VIII)) = 1.29\AA, r(Ba$^{2+}$(VIII)) = 1.42\AA.$^{23}$ Correspondingly, the pseudocubic lattice parameter of the compound also increases, ac(Ca) = 3.75\AA, ac(Sr) = 3.82\AA, ac(Pb) = 4.00\AA, and ac(Ba) = 4.07\AA.
-BaCrO$_3$ therefore exhibits the largest lattice parameter in this chromate family, much greater than previously predicted value 3.85\AA by density functional theory (DFT) calculation.$^{24}$ Due to the fully-filled orbital configurations of Ca$^{2+}$, Sr$^{2+}$, and Ba$^{2+}$, the electronic structures of these chromate compounds are mainly determined by the corner-sharing Cr$O_6$ octahedra.
-Therefore, one might think that the electronic phases of these chromate compounds, ranging from metallic to insulating, could be understood in a unified scheme, namely, a variation of the ionic radius modifies the octahedral unit cell, resulting in a Mott transition.
-However, the Mott transition is expected to be accompanied by a nonmagnetic to antiferromagnetic transition while similar materials, such as manganites, undergo a ferromagnetic to antiferromagnetic transition.
-In this case, the magnetism appears mostly unaffected by the conductivity change of the samples; an unexpected result.
-In conclusion, we report the epitaxial growth of a BaCrO$_3$ film with the perovskite structure, which to date has not been obtained in the powder samples made by standard solid-state synthesis techniques.
-This material, exhibiting weak ferromagnetism which is possibly due to a canted antiferromagnetic spin structure, has much in common with other chromate family members and should serve as an important example for understanding the magnetic structure of the TMOs.
-It will also be of interest to see if the BaCrO$_3$ film can be made metallic by choosing appropriate substrates and modifying the thickness of the films, which will help to clarify the controversial reports concerning the transition properties of bulk CaCrO$_3$ and SrCrO$_3$.
+A classic example is colossal magnetoresistance in the manganites, where a magnetic field can induce a transition from an insulating antiferromagnetic phase to a conducting ferromagnetic phase.$^2$ There are some exceptions which indicate other new phenomena may be in play.
+Observations of ferromagnetic insulators and antiferromagnetic conductors are most often explained by particular orbital orderings$^3$ or reduced electronic and structural dimensionality.$^4$ This report describes the properties of a new end member of a family that can be driven through a metal-insulator transition using chemical pressure, or bandwidth control, yet seems to retain the same magnetic structure on both sides of the transition.
+We have synthesized BaCrO$_3$ in perovskite form by using epitaxial film growth on an appropriate crystal template.
+This polymorph is apparently not stable in the bulk.